Cray-HPE/docs-csm/operations/utility_storage/Troubleshoot_Ceph_FS_Client_Connectivity_issues.md

 Use this procedure to diagnose and fix clients not logging into Ceph FS.

+## Important notes

-**`NOTE`** This section does not diagnose nor fix network issues.
-Please ensure that all networking is functional before proceeding.
+- This guide does not diagnose nor fix network issues.
+Ensure that all networking is functional before proceeding.

-***IMPORTANT:*** The following commands can be run from ncn-m001/2/3 or ncn-s001/2/3.
+- The commands in this procedure can be run from a master NCN or one of the first three storage NCNs.

 ## Procedure